Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each semester.

 Students are required to bring their own calculators during their examinations.
 Programmable calculators are not allowed during the examinations.

-Please refer to the Examination Policy and Procedure via https://www.top.edu.au/current-students/student-forms-policies/policies-procedures/student-policies-and-procedures.
+Please refer to the Examination Policy and Procedure via the Policy Register.

 Back to top

-The official results release date is listed on the Key Dates on TOP’s website https://www.top.edu.au/current-students/key-dates.
+The official results release date is listed on the Key Dates on IMC’s website https://www.imc.edu.au/current-students/key-dates.
 Please be aware that results cannot be released earlier than the published dates.

 Please check Moodle for an announcement regarding this information.
-Your results will be emailed to your TOP registered email address and uploaded on the Student Portal on the result release date.
+Your results will be uploaded to the Student Portal on the result release date.

 All results generally take the form of a mark between 0 and 100 which determines your final grade.